LckyLke/AutoResearchLab/README.md

 python run.py                # → http://127.0.0.1:8321
 ```

-Then in the GUI:
+On first start a ready-to-run demo experiment is seeded — **demo ·
+traveling salesman** (find the shortest tour through 120 cities; a long
+ladder of improvements from ~63 down to the provable optimum ~8.76).
+Press
+▶ *Start loop* and watch.
+Deleting it is respected; it won't come back.

+To set up your own experiment:

-1. **New experiment** → point at a folder (try `examples/quickstart`).
+1. **New experiment** → point at a folder (browse popup or path).
-2. Tick the files the agent may edit — **everything else is hard-blocked**:
+2. Tick the files the agent may edit (searchable list, glob patterns) —
-   changes outside the whitelist are detected and reverted automatically.
+   **everything else is hard-blocked**: changes outside the whitelist are
+   detected and reverted automatically.
 3. Enter the eval command (e.g. `python eval.py`), the metric key
    (e.g. `rmse`) and its direction.
+Optionally add a **holdout eval
+   command** — an overfitting guard run only on new champions, whose score
+   is shown to you but never to the agent.
 4. Pick the Python environment the eval and agent should run in — a conda
    env (auto-listed), a virtualenv, or system Python.
 Verify it with one
    click; the agent is told which Python version and packages it provides.
-5. Pick an agent — Claude Code CLI by default; the Anthropic API, any
+5. Pick an agent — Claude Code CLI by default (Fable/Opus/Sonnet/Haiku
-   OpenAI-compatible endpoint (Ollama, vLLM, LM Studio, …), or any custom
-   CLI also work.
+   dropdown); the Anthropic API, any OpenAI-compatible endpoint (Ollama,
+   vLLM, LM Studio, …), or any custom CLI also work.
+6. Set budgets: per-iteration agent time, max iterations, total runtime,
+   and an optional **cost budget in $** (from the agent's own usage
+   reporting).
-6. Adjust the instructions (a default and an annotated template are built in).
+7. Adjust the instructions (a default and an annotated template are built in).
-7. **Start loop.** Human out of the loop from here: a live console streams
+8. **Start loop.** Human out of the loop from here: a live console streams
    the agent's actions (tool calls, thoughts, eval runs) with a phase
    stepper and per-iteration timer — or close the tab; the loop runs
    server-side until you stop it or a budget is hit.

+At any point you can drop **knowledge** onto an experiment — papers (PDFs
+are text-extracted, with OCR fallback for scans), notes, specs.
+The agent
+gets an auto-generated index at `knowledge/INDEX.md` and reads documents on
+demand; the folder is read-only to it.

 ## The evaluation contract